 Medical auditing is highly important to any practice to analyze the criticality of the quality of medical care rendered.
 It includes the procedures used for diagnosis and treatment, the utilization of resources, and how it impacts the quality of life for the patient.
 This audit should be performed on a continuous cycle, which will help you obtain results of observing practice, setting standards, and comparing practice with standards, incorporating changes, and observing the new practice.
 Here are some valid factors that determine the importance of medical auditing of your medical practice.

 Enhances patient care

-The primary objective of conducting this audit is to improve patient care that includes reduction of unnecessary treatment and investigations, preventing iatrogenic disease, and by observing patients with continuing health concerns but not been followed-up.
-Auditing can improve such conditions by agreement on methods of treating common conditions, adopting and practicing of standard policies, and regularly reviewing the work of departments.
+The primary objective of conducting this audit is to improve patient care that includes reduction of unnecessary treatment and investigations, preventing iatrogenic disease, and observing patients with continuing health concerns but not been followed up.
+Auditing can improve such conditions by agreement on methods of treating common conditions, adopting and practicing standard policies, and regularly reviewing the work of departments.

-These reviews help your practice understand whether diagnoses and treatments are appropriate and able to identify complications which could have been avoided.
-With all analysis and comparisons through accepted standards, outcome parameters, and performance indicators later become an important inducement in recognizing areas for learning and improvement of patient care.
+These reviews help your practice understand whether diagnoses and treatments are appropriate and able to identify complications that could have been avoided.
+All analysis and comparisons through accepted standards, outcome parameters, and performance indicators later become an important inducement in recognizing areas for learning and improvement of patient care.

 The form of communication in a medical practice can vary from one department to another.
-For an example, communication with general practitioners is facilitated the production of accurate and prompt discharge summaries.
+For example, communication with general practitioners has facilitated the production of accurate and prompt discharge summaries.
 Additionally, audits have helped practitioners identify the value of patient referral for diagnosis and treatment.

 Encourages Professional Development